Nebula: Efficient, Private and Accurate Histogram Estimation: Design

 \subsection{Data Aggregation and Recovery}

 Clients submit their secret-shared values to the aggregation server through an anonymizing proxy, delinking the submitted value from any other information identifying the submitter (\eg{} IP address, etc).
 We deploy an Oblivious HTTP~\cite{I-D.ohai-http-oblivious} server which is an IETF draft standard.
 Oblivious HTTP removes client-identifying information from HTTP requests containing client submissions to blind the aggregator server from learning which client is submitting which reports, and which reports are being submitted by the same user.
-In practical deployments where timestamps (e.g., the order of messages sent/received) are observed, we make the distribution of each timestamp independent of the messages and their source such that it gives no additional information about the sender.
-This can be done efficiently in multiple ways.
-For instance, whenever a client's data is generated on their device, 1) the data gets temporarily stored on-device, and after a delay all clients simultaneously submit their data; or 2) the client locally draws a real number $t$ uniformly into $[0,1]$ for their message and send the message at time $t$.
+Following the literature,\footnote{\url{https://machinelearning.apple.com/research/learning-with-privacy-at-scale##AppleSecurity}} we assume that submissions do not contain timestamps of when data is generated.
+In practical deployments where timestamps are observed, we need to make the distribution of each timestamp independent of the messages and their source such that it gives no additional information about the sender.
+This could be done in various ways.
+For instance, whenever a client's data is encoded on their device, the client locally draws a real number $\texttt{num}$ uniformly into $[0,1]$ and send the message at time $\texttt{num}$.

-The aggregation server then recovers any values submitted by at least \threshold clients using the share recovery algorithm on the corresponding share values, $s_k$, to recover $r_1$ and thus the corresponding data.
-In particular, the aggregation groups submissions based on their tags $r_3$ such that all submissions in each group share the same tag.
-Then, the aggregation can learn the submission within groups with cardinality of at least $\threshold$ through performing the following sequential recoveries: 1) the share value $s$ from its \threshold secret shares $s_k$; 2) $r_1$ from $s$; 3) the encryption key $\text{Key}$ from $r_1$; 5) the client submission using $\text{Key}$ as the decryption key.
+The aggregation server then recovers any values submitted by at least \threshold clients using the share recovery algorithm on the corresponding share values, $s_k$, to recover $r_1$ and thus the corresponding data value.
+As described in Algorithm~\ref{alg:aggregation}, the aggregation groups submissions based on their tags such that all submissions in each group share the same tag.
+Then, the aggregation can learn the submission within groups with cardinality of at least \threshold through performing the following sequential recoveries: 1) the share value $s$ from its \threshold secret shares $s_k$; 2) $r_1$ from $s$; 3) the encryption key $\text{Key}$ from $r_1$; 5) the client submission using $\text{Key}$ as the decryption key.